-Thus far in 2018, two WNV human cases have been confirmed in Dallas County.
-The presence of the disease in mosquitoes means that transmission to humans is possible, so residents are urged to take preventative measures.
+Thus far in 2018, WNV has been detected in 26 mosquito samples trapped by GHD.
+Eleven (11) WNV human cases have been confirmed in Dallas County, two in Garland residents: 3200 block of Bending Oaks Trail (GA13) and 7400 block of Wellesly Ave (GA11).
+The presence of the disease in mosquitoes means that transmission to humans is possible throughout the city, so residents are urged to take preventative measures.
 Citizens can view a map depicting areas where WNV has been detected and subsequently sprayed to reduce the adult mosquito population at the link below.

 Other 2018 WNV+ mosquito trap locations are as follows: